artghieri/A-Introduction-to-Python-3/guide.md

 ### Ternary Operator

-The ternary operator, represented by the syntax `a if condition else b`, is a concise way to express conditional statements in a single line.
-It provides a more compact alternative to traditional `if-else` statements when dealing with simple conditions.
+The ternary operator, is a concise way to express conditional statements in a single line.
+It provides a more compact alternative to traditional *if-else* statements when dealing with simple conditions.

 ```julia
 variable = expression1 if condition1 else expression2 if condition2 (...)
 ```

-**Key Features and Benefits:**

-- **Conciseness:**
 The ternary operator allows you to express conditional logic in a compact and readable manner, especially when the resulting code would be simple.

-- **Inline Conditionals:**
 It is particularly useful for inline conditionals where you need to assign a value based on a condition without the need for multiple lines of code.

-Consider a scenario where you want to determine if a given number is even or odd and print a corresponding message.
+In a scenario where you want to determine if a given number is even or odd and print a corresponding message.
 Using the ternary operator, you can achieve this in a single line:

 ```python
 number = 15